Meet the Music Network staff team.

 Shannon’s student years were formative for her faith, as it was during her time at the Royal Welsh College of Music and Drama that she truly understood what it meant to live for Christ.
 In her role she aims to equip Christian music students to live for Christ on their courses and help them speak the good news of the gospel to their friends and colleagues.

-Scotland Arts & Music Staff Worker
+Glasgow Music & Arts Staff Worker

 Can we set cookies?
 We use necessary cookies to make our site work.
 We’d also like to set analytics cookies that help us make improvements by measuring how you use the site.
 More about cookies.